NativeScript/docs-v7/getting-started/chapter-4.md

 ### ListView

-As its name implies, the ListView widget lets you show a list of things on the screen, which is exactly what you need for showing a list of groceries.
+The ListView widget lets you show a list of things on the screen, which is exactly what you need for showing a list of groceries.
 Before tying the grocery list to a backend API, let's start by seeing how to show a hardcoded list of items on the screen.

 <h4 class="exercise-start">
     <b>Exercise</b>: Construct the list view